mattermost/docs/source/process/mobile-release-process.md

 The final release is cut.
 If an urgent and important issue needs to be addressed between major releases, a bug fix release (e.g. 1.1.1) may be created.

 1. QA Release Manager:
-    - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
-    - Submit changelog PR for review
-        - Merge changelog PR after review is complete
 2. Dev Ops:
     - Tags the release and cuts the final build
     - Upload the .ipa and .apk files to GitHub
 3. Marketing:
     - Finish draft of marketing images and send to marketing lead for review
 4. PM:
+    - Submit changelog PR for review
+        - Merge changelog PR after review is complete
     - Finalize docs
       - If reviews are not complete, hold a 30 minute doc review meeting with PMs and anyone else who has changed or reviewed docs this release and wants to join
       - Submit a correction PR for any incorrect formatting or other errors missed during the initial review
+    - Submit final build to Google Play Store and iTunes Connect

 ### G. (T-minus 0 working days) Release Day and Build Submitted to App Stores

 1. QA Release Manager:
-    - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete, if not alert the release manager
     - Schedule a release retrospective meeting, to be held within 5 days from the release
-    - Post key dates for the next release in the header of the Native Mobile Apps channel and remove links to RC candidates and testing spreadsheet
-        - Make sure that statutory holidays for Canada and US are accounted for in the release dates
     - Check for any [UserVoice](https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0) feature suggestions that were completed in the current release
 2. Dev Ops:
     - Merge the release branch back in to master
     - Review and update project dependencies as needed
-    - Submit final build to Google Play Store and iTunes Connect
     - Confirm that minimum server version required is clear in update notes
     - Create release in GitHub
     - Close the release in Jira